scds/building-feminist-data/part-1.md

 ### Learning Outcomes
 By the end of this video, participants will be able to...
 1. Explain the role of bias in the creation of AI systems
-2. Explain the role of bias in the creation of AI systems

 ### Discussion Prompts
 1. What is rendered invisible when data, code and software are perceived to be neutral or objective?